mehdi-fathi/eloquent-filter/README.md

         'ignore_request' => [] //[ 'show_query','new_trend' ],

-### Alias (New feature :fire:)
+### Alias

-Sometimes you may want to change some params in url while those mention to a field of the model.
+- Sometimes you may want to change some params in url while those mention to a field of the model.
 e.g name of inputs form are not similar to model or you want to change them for other reason so the alias as a new feature can be useful.